What is Forskningsavdelningen?

-It is also possible to use the space on other days, and at other times of day – if you want to work on your projects.
+It is also possible to use the first two spaces on other days, and at other times of day – if you want to work on your projects.
 We call this “extra Forsk”.

 What is a hackerspace?

-We write down things in our wiki at wiki.forskningsavd.se.
-You can find out about projects, equipment, events and even get to know a few of the members that have edited their profiles there.
+We maintain a wiki at wiki.forskningsavd.se.
+Learn about projects, equipment, events and even get to know a few of the members that have edited their profiles there.

-If you’d like to come, just show up on any given Thursday at 18:00, or check out the Contact page if you want to know more.
+If you’d like to come, just show up on any of the given days.
+Check out the Contact page if you want to know more.
 Or, if you have a geeky friend that should know about this, tell them.